swapnil233/Dynamic_Dashboard/README.md

 I'll post the website link once it's finished.

 # TODOs:
-- Fetch user's movies_collections items in sequential order when making the axios call
 - Show a list of user's collections
 - Implement movie deletion feature from collections page
 - Design "add to collection" popups